The Swell Season

-The Swell Season is a folk rock duo formed by Irish musician Glen Hansard and Czech singer and pianist Markéta Irglová.
-"The Swell Season" name is derived from Hansard's favourite novel by Josef Škvorecký from 1975 bearing the same title.
-Their debut album, released in 2006, carried the same name.
+The Swell Season was a folk rock duo formed by Irish musician Glen Hansard and Czech singer and pianist Markéta Irglová.
+"The Swell Season" name is derived from Hansard's favourite novel by Josef Škvorecký from 1975, of the same title.
+Their self-titled debut album was released in 2006.

 The duo rose to prominence following the success of the 2007 film Once, directed by John Carney, in which the pair starred depicting a dramatised version of their own musical pairing.
-Their song "Falling Slowly" from the film took the Oscar for Best Song at the 80th Academy Awards.
-They increasingly referred to themselves as "The Swell Season" in promotion of their performances until it became the formal name of their collaboration in 2008.
-(They still used their separate names when they contributed their cover of Bob Dylan's "You Ain't Goin' Nowhere" to the 2007 soundtrack of I'm Not There.)
+Their song "Falling Slowly" from the film's soundtrack won Best Original Song at the 80th Academy Awards.
+They increasingly referred to themselves as "The Swell Season" in promotion of their performances until it became the formal name of their collaboration in 2008; however, they continued to use their separate names when they contributed their cover of Bob Dylan's "You Ain't Goin' Nowhere" to the 2007 soundtrack of I'm Not There.
+In July 2026, Hansard died at the age of 56 following a motorbike crash.